redwoodjs/redwoodjs-com-archive/docs/authentication.md

 While adding to `idToken` is optional. you _must_ add to `accessToken`.

 To keep your custom claims from colliding with any reserved claims or claims from other resources, you must give them a [globally unique name using a namespaced format](https://auth0.com/docs/tokens/guides/create-namespaced-custom-claims).
-Otherwise, Auth0 will _not_ add the infomration to the token(s).
+Otherwise, Auth0 will _not_ add the information to the token(s).

 Therefore, with a namespace of "https://example.com", the app_metadata on your token should look like: